supple-kit/supple-css/lib/objects/layout/README.md

 ## Configurable variables
 There are multiple ways to configure the layout object.
-The Custom properties are calculated at run-time, the SCSS variables will allow you to change things on build-time.
+The Custom properties are calculated at run-time, the SCSS variables will allow you to change things at build-time.

 ### Custom properties